 - Score your leads to track their progress through your funnel and determine when they become qualified leads so your sales team can convert them to customers.

-- Use tripwire products to pinpoint and hook serious customers and focus on selling them your main product or service.
+- Use tripwire products to pinpoint serious customers and focus on selling them your main product or service.

 - Experiment with different traffic sources to find the high-quality advertising spaces that send you high-quality leads.